rust-lang/book/README.md

 As such, there’s a directory, *nostarch*, which corresponds to the text in No Starch’s system.

-When we've started working with No Starch in a word doc, we will also check those into the repo in the *nostarch/odt* directory.
+When we’ve started working with No Starch in a word doc, we will also check those into the repo in the *nostarch/odt* directory.
 To extract the text from the word doc as markdown in order to backport changes to the online book: